 - baby’s inability to nurse efficiently.

-Whatever the reason for the transition is, replacing breast milk suddenly with formula may not go down well with you or your little one.
+Whatever the reason for the transition from breastmilk to formula is, replacing breast milk suddenly with formula may not go down well with you or your little one.

 1. Consult a pediatrician